 Enterprise asset inventory (CIS 1), software assets (CIS 2), data protection (CIS 3), and network monitoring (CIS 13) evidence from observed traffic.

 A single WireTrace sensor on a SPAN port or TAP captures all enterprise network traffic in a segment.
 No agents on endpoints, no active scanning, no cloud dependency.
 Multiple sensors cover campus, data center, and branch office segments with centralized analytics.
+Platform images build in under 60 seconds for rapid updates.
+Adaptive storage retention keeps data as long as disk allows.
 Fully air-gap deployable.
 First assets discovered and classified in under 30 seconds.

 Request a proof-of-value deployment.
 Cleartext credentials, expired certificates, exposed interfaces, and shadow IT - found passively without sending a single packet. wiretrace.io | [email protected]